These guides are AI-generated educational summaries — not legal or medical advice.

 Saying the scar 'doesn't hurt that much' or 'only hurts when pressed hard'

-Why: DC 7804 requires pain on direct pressure - pain that only occurs when pressed hard is still qualifying.
+DC 7804 requires pain on direct pressure - pain that only occurs when pressed hard is still qualifying.
 Minimizing pain language can cause the examiner not to check the 'painful scar' box.

-Do this instead: Accurately state: 'When the examiner presses directly on this scar, it is painful.
+Instead: Accurately state: 'When the examiner presses directly on this scar, it is painful.
 It also hurts when clothing rubs it, when the temperature changes, and during activity.'
 Describe your worst typical experience, not your best day.

 Impact: 10% minimum for painful/unstable scars under DC 7804